TheThingsNetwork/lorawan-stack/doc/content/integrations/webhooks/cloud-integrations/microsoft-azure/tts-setup/_index.md

 {{< figure src="azure-webhook-creation.png" alt="Azure webhook" >}}

-The only thing left is to navigate to the logs console in Azure and see the incoming messages printed in JSON format.
+After creating the integration, navigate to the logs console in Azure to see the incoming messages printed in JSON format.